rodrigomaia06/warning_cpu-mem_graph/versions/1.0/Installation Instructions.txt

 Warning_CPU-MEM_Graph
 ======
 Sends you an email when RAM or CPU usage on your PC is greater than a value set by you.
-It also sends you an email in a graph.
+It also sends you an email with a graph.
 Written in BASH and Python.

 ## Prerequisites:
 * Having "Less Secure Apps" activated on sender's account: https://myaccount.google.com/lesssecureapps